ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

+{% docs prep_alliance_type %}

+Creates a base view with generated keys for the alliance type shared dimension and references in facts.

+{% enddocs %}

+{% docs prep_dr_partner_engagement %}

+Creates a base view with generated keys for the dr partner engagement shared dimension and references in facts.

+{% enddocs %}

 {% docs prep_sfdc_account %}

 SFDC Account Prep table, used to clean and dedupe fields from a common source for use in further downstream dimensions.